charl4e/jquery.rest/README.md

 Summary
 ---
-A jQuery plugin for easy consumption of RESTful APIs
+A jQuery plugin for easy consumption of RESTful APIs.

+Re uploaded due to issues with Bower not finding the package

 Downloads
 ---